avimehta30/analyzing-power-outages/README.md

 Thus, we conclude that there is no significant evidence to suggest that climate regions have an effect on the duration of power outages.

 ## Framing a Prediction Problem
 We framed a prediction problem to identify the most important causes and characteristics of major power outages.
 The goal was to build a model that can predict the duration of an outage based on given conditions, which can help energy companies implement preventative measures.
+For this prediction problem, we will use regression.

 ### Prediction Task
 The specific prediction task is to predict the duration of a power outage based on the climate region, taking into account other relevant features.